 is alloyed with a number elements to provide improved weldability, strength and

 primary elements that alloy with aluminum are;

-The optimum aluminum MIG weld is shown in top picture.
-Note the weld energy, the resulting weld fluidity, the weld uniformity and lack of scalloped weld edges .
+The optimum aluminum MIG weld is shown in above picture.
+Note the weld energy, the resulting weld fluidity, the freeze lines, the weld uniformity, and the lack of scalloped weld edges .

 digit is principle aluminum alloy.
 First digit also describes the aluminum series.